Web Key IT’s 16 Steps

 Testing

-Using the Web Developer Toolbar Extension in Firefox
+Using the Web Developer Toolbar extension in Firefox

 To check Alt Text - Images>Display Alt Attributes